Yuqi-C/Angular-Yelp/README.md

 External APIs: Google Maps API, Ipinfo API

 ### File Description
-./Frontend/src/app includes all of the components and services needed to build the interface
+./Frontend/src/app includes all of the components and services needed to build the interface.

 ## Backend
 ### Environment